Pet Insurance cover for Boarding Fees

 E&L Cost of boarding your pet for the duration that you are a registered in-patient of a hospital (for longer than three days). £500-£1500 depending on policy Policy Documents

-John Lewis Cost of boarding in a licensed kennel or cattery (or for pet minding) if you or a member of your family is hospitalised for more than 4 days in a row (and a family member is unable to look after your pet)." £100 per week; up to £500-2000 depending on policy Policy Documents
+John Lewis We will pay the cost of boarding your pet in a licensed kennel or cattery in the event that you or a member of your family has to go into hospital on medical advice for a period of more than 4 days in a row and no other member of your family is able to look after your pet." £100 per week; up to £500-2000 depending on policy Policy Documents

 Legal & General Cst of boarding for the duration that you are registered as an in-patient of a hospital (if it's for longer than 4 consecutive days). £750-2000 per claim depending on policy Policy Documents